New FBAR Penalty Cases

-FBAR Cases: New Federal Court Rulings 2019: The number of FBAR Cases and recent Federal Court Rulings on Foreign Bank Account Reporting matters is on the rise.
+FBAR Penalty Cases: The number of FBAR Cases and recent Federal Court Rulings on Foreign Bank Account Reporting matters is on the rise.
 The FBAR is the Foreign Bank and Financial Account Reporting Form.
 It is also referred to as FinCEN Form 114.
 Even though the form was developed by FinCEN (Financial Crimes Enforcement Network), FBAR penalties are investigated, assessed and enforced by the IRS.
 The Internal Revenue Service cannot enforce the FBAR in tax court, since it is not technically a Tax (or covered under Title 26).
 Rather, the IRS sues the Taxpayer in Federal Court, and oftentimes will move for Summary Judgment or Default Judgment in FBAR penalty cases.

 There have been several FBAR cases over the past few years.
 When it comes to FBAR cases and penalties, they come in all shapes and sizes.
 The IRS may pursue either willful or non-willful FBAR penalties.
 And, if necessary, the IRS may also refer the case out to the IRS Special Agents to investigate for criminal indictment and prosecution – although this is very uncommon.

 5 FBAR Penalty Cases & Foreign Account Lawsuits